ganeshsundaram39/ganeshsundaram39.github.io/src/markdown-contents/uses/uses.md

 [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) - A React debugging tools to the Chrome Developer Tools.

 [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) - Redux DevTools for debugging application's state changes.

+[Chrome Notes](https://chrome.google.com/webstore/detail/chrome-notes/lnfempckkegmaeleniojhjplemmebgfi?hl=en) - A simple notepad extension for Google Chrome

+[Grammarly](https://chrome.google.com/webstore/detail/grammarly-grammar-checker/kbfnbcaeplbcioakkpcpgfkobkghlhen) - Grammarly for Chrome offers real-time suggestions to help you write your best online, no matter what you’re working on in your browser.

 [ColorZilla](https://www.colorzilla.com/chrome/) - With ColorZilla you can get a color reading from any point in your browser, quickly adjust this color and paste it into another program.